jacoblapworth/akahu-sdk-swift/CONTRIBUTING.md

 Determining what constitutes a breaking change in CSS can be tricky.

+We want product design to evolve for free over time which may include layout changes that are predictable and which should have low impact on apps provided they have not used fixed sizes on elements.

 The general rule is: **if it requires consumers to make changes to their code, then it's a breaking change**.

 This includes: